-Before you write a book foreword, it's a good idea to read several of them.
+Pro Tip: Before you write a book foreword, it's a good idea to read several of them.
 And the good news is, they're easy to find.
 Pull a few favorite books off your shelf, or check out the examples we have below, looking for some that are similar to the book you're writing a foreword for.
 See what other writers did, noticing which ones get you most excited for the book ahead.

 A foreword is formatted much the same as a regular chapter, but there can often be a few key differences, such as: